Position

 How long does it take to become a Risk Specialist?

 The journey to becoming a Risk Specialist involves several steps.
 First, a person needs a bachelor's degree in a related field.
 This often takes four years.
 Common majors include finance, business, economics, or insurance.
-Many employers prefer candidates with a degree.
+Some people choose to get a master's degree, which adds another two years.

 Risk Specialist Job Description Sample